 • ☐ List all services that send email as your domain

-• ☐ Enable DKIM for each email service
+• ☐ Turn on digital signatures (DKIM) for each email service

-• ☐ Add the TXT record to your DNS at _dmarc.yourdomain.com
+• ☐ Add the record to your domain’s settings at _dmarc.yourdomain.com

-• ☐ Review reports — identify and fix failing legitimate senders
+• ☐ Review reports — find and fix any legitimate senders that are failing

-• ☐ Keep monitoring — new services or changes can break authentication
+• ☐ Keep monitoring — adding new services or changing email settings can break things

 Ready to start?